Funding for film festivals, screenings, conferences and events

 - Internationally held screen culture events

-Applications are made using Screen Queensland online smarty grants application systems.
+Applications are made using Screen Queensland online smarty grants application system.
+Click the “Apply Now” button above.

 Please allow for system down time or internet service provider problems when completing your application and save the application regularly.